glassroom/heinsen_tree/README.md

 ## How Does it Work?

-`ClassTree` is a PyTorch module implementing the methods we propose in our paper.
-These methods are algebraically expressible as tensor transformations that common software frameworks for machine learning, like PyTorch, execute efficiently, particularly in hardware accelerators like GPUs and TPUs.
-Our methods enable efficient hierarchical classification in parallel.
-For details, see our paper.
+`ClassTree` is a PyTorch module for mapping batches of classification scores and labels, corresponding to given nodes in a semantic tree, to scores and labels corresponding to all nodes in the ancestral paths going down the tree to every given node.
+The module has two methods, `map_scores` and `map_labels`, that map batches of scores and labels, respectively.
+These methods rely only on tensor transformations that common software frameworks for machine learning, like PyTorch, execute efficiently -- particularly in hardware accelerators like GPUs and TPUs. `ClassTree` enables efficient hierarchical classification in parallel.
+For details, see [here]((https://arxiv.org/abs/2209.10288)).

 ## Sample Usage with WordNet